Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

 #### Prerequisites

-- Additional attributes for the attribute set have been created, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).
-- The basic data of the attribute set has been completed, see [Define the attribute set basic data](#define-the-attribute-set-basic-data)
+The basic data of the attribute set has been completed, see [Define the attribute set basic data](#define-the-attribute-set-basic-data)

 #### Procedure
 *PIM > Settings > Tab ATTRIBUTE SETS > Button Add*

 ![Create attribute set inheritance](../../Assets/Screenshots/PIM/Settings/AttributeSets/CreateAttributeSetInheritance.png "[Create attribute set inheritance]")

-1. Select an attribute set in the *Inherit/Copy Values from* drop-down list.
+1. Select an attribute set in the *Inherit/Copy values from* drop-down list.

-2. Enable the *Inherit Configuration* toggle if you also want to adopt the configuration to the new attribute set.
+2. Enable the *Inherit configuration* toggle if you also want to adopt the configuration to the new attribute set.

-3. Select the **Inherit** option in the *Inherit/Copy Values* drop-down list.
+3. Select the **Inherit** option in the *Inherit/Copy values* drop-down list.

 4. Click the [SAVE] button.
   The new attribute set has been saved.
-The *Create Attribute Set* view changes to the *Edit Attribute Set* view.
+The *Create attribute set* view changes to the *Edit attribute set* view.
 The *Attribute set created* pop-up window is displayed.

   ![Attribute set created](../../Assets/Screenshots/PIM/Settings/AttributeSets/AttributeSetCreated.png "[Attribute set created]")